Ran485/STAVER/docs/tutorials.md

 ### Data Ingestion
 The Input/Output (I/O) module efficiently processes various proteomic data types, supporting multiple formats and sources.
 It ensures data integrity and reduces data loss risks.
 The module uses the `joblib_load_file` function to load datasets in parallel, utilizing all available CPU cores, excluding two, `(CPU cores - 2)`.
 The default CPU allocation can be adjusted using the `-thread_numbers CPU_numbers` parameter for greater control and enhanced flexibility.

-It should be highlighted that the input module supports a variety of proteomic file formats as dataset input, including the following file extensions: `csv,.tsv,.txt,.xls,.xlsx,.xlsm,.mzTab,.mzIdentML(.mzid),.pepXML, and.protXML.` Datasets with other attachments must be converted to a supported format before loading.
+It should be highlighted that the input module supports a variety of proteomic file formats as dataset input, including the following file extensions: `.csv,.tsv,.txt,.xls,.xlsx,.xlsm,.mzTab,.mzIdentML(.mzid),.pepXML,and.protXML.` Datasets with other attachments must be converted to a supported format before loading.

 ```python
 import os